 I remember when I first came across the word ‘equanimity’.
 I was a little bamboozled by the concept, despite having worked in the self-help field for 6 years.

 The term ‘equanimity’ can be described as being okay with things the way they are.
-On the surface, this appears to be a simple concept but as I was to discover, it’s far more difficult to put into practise.
+On the surface, this appears to be a simple concept but as I was to discover, it’s far more difficult to put into practice.

 To my dismay, each and every one of these philosophies had one thing in common; they failed to make me feel safe.
 How I envied those who had found a path that they absolutely believed would protect them from insecurity and suffering.